Elessiah/Firekiking84/README.md

 - 👋 Hi, I’m @Firekiking84, Code is a passion and I hope my future profession.
-- 🌱 I’m currently learning C language.
+- 🌱 I’m currently learning C++ language and most of all the web language : Html, css, PHP, javascript.
 - 💞️ I’m looking for an apprenticeship contract.
 - 📫 How to reach me :
          - discord : Firekiking#3537